EOP-OMB/federal-program-inventory/website/_program/TC.116.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.116
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
 objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-In contrast, current law provides a credit equal to 25 percent of qualified expenses for employee child care and 10 percent of qualified expenses for child care resource and referral services.
-Employer deductions for such expenses are reduced by the amount of the credit.
-The maximum total credit is limited to $150,000 per taxable year.
+Instead, it generally would seek to tax uniformly all returns from investment-like activities.
+In contrast, the Tax Code was modified in 2009 to provide a tax credit in lieu of interest to holders of qualified school construction bonds.
+The national volume limit is $22.4 billion over 2009 and 2010.
+  As of March 2010, issuers of such bonds could opt to receive direct payment with the yield becoming fully taxable.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":560000000.0,"forgone_revenue":520000000.0},{"x":"2023","outlays":560000000.0,"forgone_revenue":490000000.0},{"x":"2024","outlays":490000000.0,"forgone_revenue":470000000.0}]'
 outlays: null
 permalink: /program/TC.116.html
 popular_name: ''